009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 4) Summary :construction:
 - summary if the targets have been archieved and if not describe reasons

-All in all it can be said that the task to develop a speech recognition service was successfully completed.
-Due to the lack of time we were not able to implement al the features we wanted to add to the speech recognition.
+All in all it can be said that the task to develop a speech recognition service object oriented was successfully completed.
+Due to the lack of time we were not able to implement all the features we wanted to add to the speech recognition.
+We will talk about that in topic 5 "Potential future development".
 Our personal success of this project was to get a much better understanding of object oriented programing and to collect valuable experience for our jobs.

 ## 5) Potential future developments: